keboola/developers-docs/overview/encryption.md

 * TOC
 {:toc}

-Many of [KBC components](/overview/) use the Encryption API; it encrypts sensitive values which are supposed to be securely stored and decrypted inside the component itself.
+Many of the [KBC components](/overview/) use the Encryption API; it encrypts sensitive values which are supposed to be securely stored and decrypted inside the component itself.

 This means that the encrypted values are available inside the components and are not accessible